vector-charts/.github/profile/README.md

 Get started at https://vectorcharts.com/

-Vector Charts is a product by @zydro-marine.
+Vector Charts is a product by [Zydro Marine Technologies, Inc.](https://zydromarine.com/).